esitarz/docs-1/content/platform-guides/getting-started/quick-start-guide.md

 ## Creating an Account

 The first thing you will need to do is create an account.
 Registration is free and gives you access to the entire OrderCloud.io platform.

-TODO: Add image once dashboard subdomain design is complete

-After you submit your email address, you will be sent a verification code which will be required to complete the registration process.
+After you register, you will be sent a verification code which will be required to complete the registration process.

 ## Your First Seller Organization